 Godin A6 Ultra.
 Street price $1125 to $1250.

 I have found the best sounding hybrid guitar out of the box is the Godin A6 Ultra.
 This guitar nails it when it comes to electric AND acoustic tones.
 This is clearly what many are shooting for when searching out a hybrid guitar.
 The ability to sound convincing on both sides of the spectrum.
 I credit that to its two-chambered body and under-saddle pickup.
 It has one magnetic pickup at the neck with bass and treble tone controls.
 The active under-saddle pickup has a Three-band EQ, which does a great job of shaping the acoustic tones to resemble an electric/acoustic guitar.
-I've tested it alongside an array of acoustics in my shop and the Godin A6 can hold its own.
+I've tested it alongside an array of acoustics in my shop, and the Godin A6 can hold its own.
 Side by side comparisons with the Taylor T5 and its body sensor pickup and Michael Kelly Hybrid Special, the Godin A6 acoustic tone is the winner in my book.

 If there is a downside to the A6, it would be that there is no bridge pickup to complete the package.
-The guitar really sounds great as is, but I enjoy having a few more tonal options with magnetic pickups.
-Which lead me to upgrade my A6 with a Seymour Duncan P Rail and Triple Shot mounting ring.
-You have the ability to get 4 tones out of one pickup.
+The guitar sounds great as is, but I enjoy having a few more tonal options with magnetic pickups, which lead me to upgrade my A6 with a Seymour Duncan P Rail and Triple Shot mounting ring.
+You can get four tones out of one pickup.
 A humbucker in series and parallel, single-coil, and a P90.
 These pickups sound amazing, and if you have a set of them, you can squeeze out 24 different tones using the Triple Shot mounting ring switches in combination with a 3-way toggle switch.

 There is one more hybrid guitar that should be mentioned, but I have not had the opportunity to play one yet.
 New for 2019 is the Fender Acoustasonic.
 I will be getting one in my shop in the near future, and I'll give you my take on it.
 It seems quite versatile.